Theta-NITRO-Token/theta-nitro-token/WhitePaper.md

 **Strong and reliable Team:** The team has exceptional expertise and leadership in blockchain technology, software development and product management, making them a highly experienced and respected team in their particular fields.

+## 9. Legal Considerations
+The content presented in this White-Paper is for informational purposes only and is neither exhaustive nor definitive.
+It is important to note that nothing in this document should be construed as establishing, or intended to establish, any form of contractual relationship.
+The primary objective of this White Paper is to equip potential users with relevant information to facilitate a comprehensive understanding and assessment of the project.
+Readers are encouraged to make informed decisions based on their analysis of the information provided herein.
+The Team assumes no responsibility for the fulfillment or execution of any plans, strategies, or details mentioned in this document, as they are subject to change based on evolving needs and market dynamics.